Security guard and private investigator basic training

 Training providers set their own course fees.

-Security guard basic training courses must be at least 40 hours long, including certification in Emergency First Aid/CPR.
+Security guard basic training courses must be at least 40 hours long, including certification in emergency first aid/cardiopulminary resuscitation (CPR).

 Private investigator basic training courses must be at least 50 hours long.